 Wells are not inexhaustible.
 We all try to be water conscious on a daily basis, but living out in the country you must be more than conscious; you must be perfectly diligent.
 You must also honour your well, the pure, clean water that comes from it, the element of Water and of course, Spirit that protects the water.
 You must show gratitude everyday for this blessing.

 Some people are unable to drink from their wells because the groundwater is polluted, so we are especially lucky that our water is pure and clean.
 Of course we still get it tested monthly and are very careful about what we put down the drains (as we have a septic tank that leaches into the ground).

-Even if you are not on a well or even near one, you can still honour water and the sacredness of clean drinking water in ritual.
-You may want to use a bowl of fresh rainwater in place of a well or if you have a lake or stream near you that would work well also.
-Of course, failing all that you can just use the purest water you can find.
+It is a wonderful experience to honour water and the sacredness of clean drinking water in ritual.
+You may want to use a bowl of fresh rainwater, or if you have a lake or stream near you use some of its water.
+Of course, failing a natural source, you can just use the purest water you can get.
 If you are like me and refuse to buy bottled water, simply use the water you have at home.
 If you do not filter your water, let the bowl sit for a couple days to let the chlorine dissipate.